Constructive Verification of K = 12 Lattice Saturation

 10

-it constitutes a structural theorem that resolves several major open problems in fundamental
+several open problems in fundamental physics.

 11